- 7 p.m.

 It is illegal for anyone in Longmeadow to dredge, fill, modify or alter any of these resource areas without first filing for and receiving a permit to do so.
 Anyone whose property is within 100 feet of a wetland or within 200 feet of a brook, stream or river who wishes to build, grade, clear, apply herbicides or to do any work which could alter the resource area must contact the Conservation Commission before doing so.

-Anyone wishing to contact the commission may call the Conservation Commission Secretary at 413-565-4100, ext.
-1344.
-Email messages for the Conservation Commission may be sent to Albert Laakso, Chairman or to Esther Moomjian, Secretary.
+Anyone wishing to contact the commission may call 413-565-4100 Ext.
+1323 or email the Conservation Commission at Albert Laakso, Chairman or to Bianca Damiano, Secretary.

 - Endangered Species and the Massachusetts Wetlands Protection Act

 - Longmeadow Wetlands Bylaw - See Chapter 700, section 2-701

 - Longmeadow Wetlands Regulations (PDF)

 - Massachusetts Wetlands Protection Act (PDF)